 One of the most important things I've learned from being an anthropologist (BA, Hunter College 2009) and practicing archaeologist is that you need to know a bit of everything.
 Even though my specialty is physical anthropology specializing in forensic anthropology, taphonomy, primatology and bioarchaeology, I'm currently taking graduate classes in applied physics and bio-mechanical engineering.
-Even though my academic background is in anthropology and the sciences, my creative background is incredibly varied.
-In my spare time I have been reproducing and restoring antique clothing for over 5 years typically without the use of a sewing machine.
-I have a lengthy amateur dance history including more than ten years of French ballet and about 6 years of Russian.
-Currently, I write anthropology-based articles for an online lifestyle magazine and take part in archaeology field schools yearly as well as taking numerous short courses every month to help meet the application qualifications for board certification with the American Board of Medico-legal Death Investigators.
+While my academic background is in anthropology and the sciences, my creative background is incredibly varied.
+In my spare time I have been reproducing and restoring antique clothing for over five years typically without the use of a sewing machine.
+I have a lengthy amateur dance history including more than ten years of English ballet and about six years of Russian.

 I have practical experience in many areas including: fashion, photography, archaeology, volunteering, writing, and film.
 I am interested in applied mathematics, physics, biology, mortuary studies, cultural anthropology, early American history, dance, evolutionary science, and engineering.
 These experiences are what I draw on when it comes to teaching.
 It is one thing to read about various excavation tools and techniques and another thing completely to know that using the pick on the end of a toothbrush can be a lot more helpful than a stiff paint brush to help excavate a horse tooth.